 15. INTELLECTUAL PROPERTY RIGHTS

-15.1 You must act in good faith and comply with the spirit of clauses 15 and 16 and not seek to avoid their application by artificial means.
+15.1 You must act in good faith and comply with the spirit of clauses 15 and 16 and where applicable, the terms of Schedule 3, and not seek to avoid their application by artificial means.

 Background IP